 - Locate the dropdown in the upper left corner of the FireFTP window, then select Create An Account to open the Account Manager window.

-- In the Account Name field, enter a name for this account (e.g. "My Volusion Store").
+- In the Account Name field, enter a name for this account (for example, "My Volusion Store").

 - In the Login and Password fields, enter the account credentials you created when setting up your FTP account.
 Do not check the box for Anonymous.

 - Click the Connection tab at the top of the Account Manager window.